Core concepts

 • Bypass Secrets: For internal services and infrastructure that need direct access

-API keys are the recommended approach for production use, providing secure, scoped access to your agent graphs.
+API keys are the recommended approach for production use, providing secure, scoped access to your Agents.

 Agent replies with Structured Data

-Sometimes, you want your Agent to reply not in plain text, but with specific types of information 'Structured Outputs' (JSON).
+Sometimes, you want your Agent to reply not in plain text but with specific types of well-defined information, often called 'Structured Outputs' (JSON).

 With Inkeep, there are a few ways to do this:

-• Data Components: Structured Outputs that agents can output in their messages so they can render rich, interactive UIs (lists, buttons, forms, etc.) or convey structured information.
+• Data Components: Structured Outputs that Sub Agents can output in their messages so they can render rich, interactive UIs (lists, buttons, forms, etc.) or convey structured information.

-• Artifacts: An Agent can save information from a tool call result as an artifact in order to make it available to others.
-For example, an Agent that did a web search can save the contents of a webpage it looked at as an artifact.
-Once saved, an Agent can cite or reference artifacts in its response, and other agents or users can fetch the full artifacts if they'd like.
+• Artifacts: A Sub Agent can save information from a tool call result as an artifact in order to make it available to others.
+For example, a Sub Agent that did a web search can save the contents of a webpage it looked at as an artifact.
+Once saved, a Sub Agent can cite or reference artifacts in its response, and other Sub Agents or users can fetch the full artifacts if they'd like.

-• Status Updates: Real-time progress updates that can be plain text or Structured Outputs that can be used to keep users informed about what the agent is doing during longer operations.
+• Status Updates: Real-time progress updates that can be plain text or Structured Outputs that can be used to keep users informed about what the Sub Agent is doing during longer operations.

-Beyond using Tools to fetch information, Agents also receive information via:
+Beyond using Tools to fetch information, Sub Agents also receive information via:

-• Headers: In the API request to an Agent, the calling application can include headers (a.k.a Request Context) for an agent.
+• Headers: In the API request to an Agent, the calling application can include headers for a Sub Agent.
+Learn more here.

-• Context Fetchers: Can be configured for a Graph so that at the beginning of a conversation, an API call is automatically made to an external service to get information that is then made available to any Agent.
-For example, your Headers may include a user-id which can be used to auto-fetch information from a CRM about the user for any Agent to use.
+• Context Fetchers: Can be configured for an Agent so that at the beginning of a conversation, an API call is automatically made to an external service to get information that is then made available to any Sub Agent.
+For example, your Headers may include a user-id, which can be used to auto-fetch information from a CRM about the user for any Sub Agent to use.

 Ways to build

-Quick reference to the key docs for building with the Visual Builder or the Agents SDK.
+Quick reference to the key docs for building with the Visual Builder or the TypeScript SDK.

-The Visual Builder and TypeScript SDK work seamlessly together—define your agents in code, push them to the visual builder, and iterate visually.
+The Visual Builder and TypeScript SDK work seamlessly together—define your Sub Agents in code, push them to the Visual Builder, and iterate visually.

 Projects

-You can organize your related MCP Servers, Credentials, Graphs, and more into Projects.
+You can organize your related MCP Servers, Credentials, Agents, and more into Projects.
 A Project is generally used to represent a set of related scenarios.

-For example, you may create one Project for your support team that has all the MCP servers and Graphs related to customer support.
+For example, you may create one Project for your support team that has all the MCP servers and Agents related to customer support.

 CLI: Push and pull